danielearwicker/computed-async-mobx/README.md

 * `delay` - milliseconds to wait before re-evaluating, as in [autorunAsync](http://mobxjs.github.io/mobx/refguide/autorun-async.html)
 * `revert` - if true, the value reverts to `init` whenever the `fetch` function is busy executing (you can use this to substitute "Please wait" etc.) The default is `false`, where the most recent value persists until a new one is available.
 * `name` - debug name for [Atom](http://mobxjs.github.io/mobx/refguide/extending.html#atoms) used internally.
+* `error` - if specified and a promise is rejected, this function is used to convert the rejection value into a stand-in for the result value.
+This allows consumers to ignore the `failed` and `error` properties and observe `value` alone.

 ```ts
 interface ComputedAsyncOptions<T> {